shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 1. Pat the shrimp dry and place them into a small bowl.
 Add 1 tsp canola oil and 1/2 tsp fish sauce.
 Mix well and refrigerate for 30 minutes.
 2. Place the rice-stick noodles into a large bowl and cover them with boiling water.
 Let the noodles stand for 5 minutes.
 Put the rice noodles into a colander and rinse with cold running water before draining.
 Using scissors, cut the bundle of noodles in half.
 3. In a small bowl, combine the garlic, soy sauce, rice wine vinegar, sugar, and the remaining 2 tsp fish sauce.
 Mix well and set aside.
 4. Heat 1 tsp canola oil in a wok or a nonstick skillet on high, until smoking.
-Beat the eggs together with 2 pinches of salt before adding them to the pan.
+Beat the eggs together with two pinches of salt before adding them to the pan.
 Let them cook undisturbed for a few seconds.
 Then, gently move the eggs back and forth with a spatula until they firm up.
 Break the eggs into small pieces and set them aside.
 5. Wipe the pan clean and return to high heat.
 Add 2 tsp oil and warm until smoking once again.
 Add the shrimp and stir-fry for 30 seconds.
 Then add the onion, red bell pepper, snow peas, and carrots one by one, stirring each ingredient for 30 seconds before adding the next.
 6. Add 1 tsp of curry powder and salt.
 Cook, folding the ingredients until the curry powder evenly distributes.
 Scrape the vegetables and shrimp onto the plate with the reserved eggs.
 7. Wipe the pan clean again and heat the remaining 2 tbsp canola oil on high, until smoking.
 Add the rice-stick noodles and stir-fry for 30 seconds.
 Add the sauce mixture and the remaining 2 tsp of curry powder.
 Stir to combine.